Apple-Zhang/svmlin-matlab/README.md

 # svmlin-matlab
 SVMLIN is a fast implementation for linear support vector machine (SVM) and its semi-supervised version.

-This repo will show that how to use matlab
+This repo will show that how to use SVMLIN with matlab.

 - **Install MINGW 6.3.0**.
 You can download it from [here](https://sourceforge.net/projects/dcplusplus/files/Dev/MinGW/).